-- 4014.
-SCORE CORRECTION REQUESTS.
-Score correction requests allow Coaches to contact the CyberPatriot Program Office if they believe their teams' online round scores are incorrect.
-The requests are submitted in an online form.
-The following rules apply to score correction requests. - 1.
-Deadlines.
-The deadlines for Score Correction Requests are: - a.
-After the Round.
-Score correction requests concerning warnings on the public scoreboard and suspected scoring issues during the round must be submitted by 11:59 PM Eastern Time on the day the scheduled round ends.
-Request to correct scoreboard warnings and suspected scoring issues during the round will not be accepted after the deadline. - b.
-Preliminary Scores.
-Score correction requests concerning total scores and rule violation penalties (e.g., overtime, multiple instances), must be submitted at the time designated by the CyberPatriot Program Office in the Preliminary Score Email. - 2.
-Originator.
-Score correction requests must be submitted by the team's Coach per the Download Instructions or StartEx email instructions for the round.
-Normally the requests will be submitted on an online form. - 3.
+- b.
+Preliminary Score Discrepancy Reports.
+The CyberPatriot Program Office will publish the deadline in the preliminary score email.
+Requests to correct scores will be accepted after the deadline. - 2.
 Documentation.
 Score Correction Requests will be submitted online without supporting documentation.
 The CyberPatriot Program Office will request documentation as needed.
-However, Coaches who document a scoring error may expedite the correction process and further their team's case.
+However, coaches who document a scoring error may expedite the correction process and further their team's case.
 Valuable documentation includes the following. - a.
 Scoring Files.
-Scoring data stored on the Windows images (C:\CyberPatriot\ScoringData folder) and on the Ubuntu images (/opt/CyberPatriot/) are the best documentation to prove a scoring error.
+Scoring data stored on the Windows images (C:\CyberPatriot\ScoringData folder) and the Ubuntu images (/opt/CyberPatriot/) is the best documentation to prove a scoring error.
 The data may be copied from the image and emailed to the CyberPatriot Program Office.
-To ensure that an image is not damaged, Coaches should copy the data and not remove or alter it. - b.
-Full-Screen Capture of the Scoring Page.
-If the screen capture of the scoring page is cut off or modified, it will likely not be considered.
+To ensure that an image is not damaged, coaches should copy the data and not remove or alter it. - b.
+Full-Screen Capture of the Scoring Report Page.
+If the scoring report page's screen capture is cut off or modified, it will likely not be considered.
 The screen capture should be easily readable and include:

-CyberPatriot Logo - Report Generated Time - Current Unique Identifier c.
-Competition Scoreboard Screenshot.
-Complete screenshots are helpful, but not required.
+- CyberPatriot Logo - Report Generated Time - Current Unique Identifier